Private Matchings and Allocations: Introduction

-We give an approximate, private version of this algorithm based on several observations.
-First, in order to implement this algorithm, it is sufficient to maintain the sequence of prices of the goods privately: given a record of the price trajectory, each agent can figure out for himself what good he is matched to.
-Second, in order to privately maintain the prices, it suffices to maintain a private count of the number of bids each good has received over the course of the auction.
-Finally, it turns out that it is possible to halt the algorithm early without significantly harming the quality of the final matching.
-This guarantees that no bidder ever makes more than a small number (independent of both $n$ and $k$) of total bids, which allows us to bound the sensitivity of the bid-counters.
-Together, these observations allow us to implement the auction privately using work by \citet{DNPR10} and \citet{chan-counter}, who introduce counters with the privacy properties we need.
+We give an approximate, private version of Kelso and Crawford's algorithm based on several observations.
+First, in order to implement this algorithm, it is sufficient to maintain the sequence of prices of the goods privately: given a record of the price trajectory, each agent can figure out what good they are matched to.
+Second, in order to privately maintain the prices, it suffices to maintain a private count of the number of bids each good has received over the course of the auction; we can accomplish this task using private counters due to \citet{DNPR10,chan-counter}.
+Finally, it is possible to halt the algorithm early without significantly harming the quality of the final matching.
+By doing so, we reduce the number of bids from each bidder, enabling us to bound the sensitivity of the bid counters, reducing the amount of noise needed for privacy.
 The result is an algorithm that converges to a matching together with prices that form an approximate Walrasian equilibrium.
 We complete our analysis by proving an approximate version of the first welfare theorem, which shows that the matching has high weight.

-Our algorithm actually works in a stronger privacy model, which we call the {\em billboard model}.
-The algorithm posts the prices publicly on a {\em billboard} as a differentially private signal such that every player can deduce what object she should be matched to just from her own private information and the contents of the billboard.
-As we show, algorithms in the billboard model automatically satisfy joint differential privacy.

-Forthermore, we view implementations in the billboard model as preferable to arbitrary jointly differentially private implementations.
-This is because algorithms in the billboard model only need the ability to publish sanitized messages to all players, and do not need a secure channel to communicate the mechanisms' output to each player (though of course, there still needs to be a secure channel from the player to the mechanism).
-The work of \citet{MM09} and some of the results of \citet{GLMRT10} can be viewed as previous algorithms implemented in this mold.

 The algorithm of \citet{job-matching} extends to the general allocation problem when players have gross substitute preferences, and our private algorithm does as well.
 We note that this class of preferences is the natural limit of our approach, which makes crucial use of equilibrium prices as a coordinating device: in general, when agents have valuations over bundles of goods that do not satisfy the gross substitutes condition, Walrasian equilibrium prices may not exist.